Like any machine, your bike needs regular maintenance. Neglect will lead to undue wear and, in many cases, can end up causing damage.

 With some difficulty, this can be done alone, but it’s advisable to get someone else to help you.
 Just find your swingarms, line them up with the rubber grips, and push down on the back of the stand to lever the bike into the air.

-Once the bike is up, you’ll be able to inspect the area you’re working on.
+Once the bike is up, you can inspect the area you’re working on.
 Give your chain a quick once over and spin your wheel to check for play or sticking.

-Now is a good time to lube the chain (mine needed it desperately- as you can see!) and have a look around your bike for any other issues that you might not have noticed at a glance.
+Now is a good time to lube the chain (mine needed it desperately- as you can see!) and look around your bike for any other issues you might not have noticed at a glance.

 Now that your bike is stable and off the ground, you can check the chain tension.

-The correct amount is usually printed on the swing arm above the chain, and can be measured with a tape measure by placing the tape against the arm and reading the distance between the two.
-Bear in mind that, while elevated on the stand, there is no weight on the rear end of your bike- this means that you’ll want to leave a little more slack than is recommended, to be taken up when you let it down.
+The correct amount is usually printed on the swing arm above the chain and can be measured with a tape measure by placing the tape against the arm and reading the distance between the two.
+Bear in mind that, while elevated on the stand, there is no weight on your bike’s rear end.
+This means you’ll want to leave a little more slack than is recommended to be taken up when you let it down.